Isi-dev/ComfyUI-UniAnimate-W/README.md

 - > To run the "Animate image with UniAnimate" node, **~12G** GPU memory will be used.
 If your GPU is smaller than this, you can change the  `max_frames: 32` to other values, e.g., 24, 16, and 8.

-- > You can also generate a video first, and then upload the last frame of the video as a pic to generate the next frames with `useFirstFrame` set to true in the .
+- > You can also generate a video first, and then upload the last frame of the video as a pic to generate the next frames with `useFirstFrame` set to true in the `Align & Generate poses for UniAnimate` node.

 - > Generating 32 frames of video with a resolution of [512, 768] usually takes about 7 minutes.

-<div align="center"> Created by Isimemen Omoifo Jnr </div>
+<div align="center"> Developer: Isimemen Omoifo Jnr </div>

 ## Disclaimer